Archdiocese of Zaragoza: Overview

-In 1912 the diocese was bounded on the north by Navarre and Huesca; on the east by Huesca, Lerida, and Tarragona; on the south by Valencia and Teruel; on the west by Guadalajara and Soria.
+In 1912, the diocese was bounded on the north by Navarre and Huesca; on the east by Huesca, Lerida, and Tarragona; on the south by Valencia and Teruel; on the west by Guadalajara and Soria.
 The episcopal city of Saragossa is situated on the river Ebro.

 The cathedral is dedicated to the Saviour, as it had been before the Moorish invasion.
 It shares its rank with the Church of Nuestra Señora del Pilar, half of the chapter residing at each of the two churches, while the dean resides six months at each alternately.
 The building of the cathedral was begun by Pedro Tarrjao in the fourteenth century.
-In 1412 Antipope Benedict XIII caused a magnificent baldachinum to be erected, but one of its pillars fell down, and it was reduced to its present condition.
+In 1412, Antipope Benedict XIII caused a magnificent baldachinum to be erected, but one of its pillars fell down, and it was reduced to its present condition.
 In 1490 Archbishop Alonso of Aragón raised the two lateral naves, which had been lower, to an equal height with the central, and added two more; Ferdinand of Aragon added three other naves beyond the choir, to counterbalance the excessive width of the building, and thus, in 1550 was the Gothic edifice completed.
 The great chancel and choir were built by order of Archbishop Dalmau de Mury Cervellón (1431–58).
-In the chapel of Saint Dominguito del Val are preserved the relics of that saint, a boy of seven who was allegedly crucified by the Jews in 1250.
+In the chapel of Saint Dominguito del Val are preserved the relics of that saint, a boy of seven allegedly crucified by the Jews in 1250.
 The façade of the cathedral is Renaissance, and beside it rises the tower, more modern than the body of the church, having been begun in 1790.